Tanndev/Maelstrom/documentation/rules.md

 In some cases, the storyteller may allow an alternate roll or action to allow a character to "figure it out" and use the base attribute alone with a penalty.

 ###### Computer Science
-_Description TBD_ <!-- TODO Describe Computer Systems -->
+Computer Science represents a character's knowledge of computer hardware and software development.
+It's used to create new programs, modify or build computer systems, create algorithms, train AI, find exploits, etc. However, interacting with existing tools and systems as an end-user usually requires [Technology](#technology) instead.
-- **Common Attributes:** Intelligence, Wits
+- **Common Attributes:** Intelligence
-- **Advanced Specialties:** Artificial Intelligence, Quantum Computing, Data Recovery, Data Forgery
+- **Advanced Specialties:** Hacking, AI Research, Quantum Computing
-- **General Specialties:** Programming, Security, Navigation Systems, Targeting Systems, Reactor Control
+- **General Specialties:** Encryption, Programming, Data Processing

 ###### Engineering
 Engineering represents a character's ability to maintain, repair, and upgrade all the various systems usually found on a ship or space station.
 Similar to a vehicle mechanic, ships' engineers are able to install new parts or jury rig systems to bypass damaged parts.
 However, creating new parts usually requires [Manufacturing knowledge](#manufacturing).
 However, this trait can also be used to service ground vehicles, aircraft, power armor, outposts, and other mostly electromechanical objects.